 50. The Delicious Food

-And you can pretty much guarantee the food onboard a Viking Cruise is going to be good!
+And you can pretty much guarantee the food onboard a Viking Cruise is going to be fine cuisine quality!
 From theme nights to food-related to the areas you are visiting, they do their best to enhance your travel experience.
 Plus, you always make new friends each night as you enjoy dinner with different groups of people!

 51. The Ship Experience